aaronuv/arby/README.md

     pip install arby

+or, after cloning this repo, execute inside the directory

+    pip install -e .

 # Quick Usage

 Suppose we have a set of real functions parametrized by a real number &lambda;.
 This set,